sst/guide/_examples/how-to-add-google-login-to-your-cognito-user-pool.md

 lang: en
 index: 3
 type: jwt-auth
 description: In this example we will look at how to add Google Login to a Cognito User Pool using Serverless Stack (SST).
-We'll be using the sst.Api and sst.Auth to create an authenticated API.
+We'll be using the Api and Auth construct to create an authenticated API.
 short_desc: Authenticating a full-stack serverless app with Google.
 repo: api-oauth-google
 ref: how-to-add-google-login-to-your-cognito-user-pool